 Electric Oven – Safe Installation:

 The first item of business on installation is attaching the plug to the power cable.
 It is recommended that you install a vertically squashed plug in the spot to have more space behind.
 You also want to make sure that it has a resistance in watts that is adequate for the maximum absorption of the oven.
-You can find the maximum absorption of the oven on the plate on the frame of the oven and the cord must be placed for a temperature above 50 ° C at any given point.
-Next, you’ll want to ensure adequate ventilation, so insert the oven into the cavity in a way that provides enough air flow.
+You can find the oven’s maximum absorption on the plate on the frame of the oven, and the cord must be placed for a temperature above 50 ° C at any given point.
+Next, you’ll want to ensure adequate ventilation, so insert the oven into the cavity in a way that provides enough airflow.
 Place it on a base that is wide enough for the entire 56 cm width of the oven and about 4 cm high.
-You can also place two wooden runners on the inside cavity to insert the oven just like a drawer.
+You can also place two wooden runners on the inside cavity to insert the oven, just like a drawer.